 13.00: Afternoon tea at the Berkeley – Prêt-à-Portea

 Prêt-à-Portea has been designed to add a creative twist to the traditional English afternoon tea.
 The cakes and pastries are inspired by the latest fashion season’s catwalk designs while the savouries come in miniature mouthfuls for the figure conscious.

-18.00: Indulge in the Champagne Experience on the EDF Energy London Eye
+18.00: Indulge in the Champagne Tasting Experience on the Coca-Cola London Eye

-At 135m, The EDF Energy London Eye is the world's largest cantilevered observation wheel.
-It was conceived and designed by Marks Barfield Architects and was launched in 2000.
-It has already won over 75 awards for national and international tourism, outstanding architectural quality and engineering achievement and has now welcomed over 27 million visitors.
-To really make your London Eye Experience sparkle, enjoy a glass of Pommery Brut Royal Champagne served by your host while you relax and enjoy the sublime views of London.
-The Champagne Experience is perfect for small groups and couples, and includes priority boarding.
-Every adult also receives a complimentary mini guide.
+At 135m, The Coca-Cola London Eye is the world's largest cantilevered observation wheel.
+To really make your London Eye Experience sparkle, taste five varieties of Champagne served by your expert host while you relax and enjoy the sublime views of London.
+The Champagne Tasting Experience is perfect for small groups and couples, and includes two 30-minute rotations, tasting notes and Q&A session, accompanied fast track entry and entry to 4D cinema experience.
+Every adult also receives a complimentary 360° mini guide and a Samsung interactive in-capsule guide.